DevoInc/python-sdk/docs/api/api.md

 - limit: Max number of rows
 - offset: start of needle for query
 - comment: comment for query pragmas
+- ip_as_string: Flag to return IP as string
 - Result of the query (dict) or Iterator object

 ### Result returned